spookylukey/django-htmx-patterns/modals.rst

     });

-To respond to the ``monsterCreated`` event, we need the relevant part of the main page to look something like this, using our normal inline partials pattern
+To respond to the ``monsterCreated`` event, we need the relevant part of the main page to look something like this, using our normal inline partials pattern:

 .. code-block:: html

    {% block monster-list %}
      <div
          id="monster-list"
+         hx-trigger="monsterCreated from:body"
          hx-get="."
-         hx-trigger="monsterCreated from:body"
          hx-vals='{"use_block": "monster-list"}'
          hx-target="#monster-list"
          hx-swap="outerHTML"